DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

     - Student Finance
     - Financial Support
 ---
 For most postgraduate teacher training courses in England you need to pay a tuition fee.
-There are a few salaried teacher training courses that do not have tuition fees and pay you while you train to teach.
-But it can be difficult to get a place on a salaried teacher training course.
+There are some salaried teacher training courses that do not have tuition fees and pay you while you train to teach.
+These courses are in high demand and very competitive, so it’s important to apply as soon as you can if you’re eligible.

 ## Postgraduate teacher training course fees